 CREEKSIDE RESTAURANT AND MARINA Come by land, come by boat, but by all means do come to the Creekside Restaurant and Marina for beautifully interpreted classic American cuisine and a warm, relaxed welcome by the waterside.
 A mile up the Catskill Creek from the Hudson, this hidden gem is an oasis where you can dine outdoors on seafood or steak and a salad and pair it with some good house vino or a local ale.
 160 West Main Street; 518-943-6522; creeksidecatskill.com.

-CROSSROADS BREWING features two locations, a main brewery in nearby Athens and the Catskill Taproom, located on the bank of the creek in what was once a print shop.
-They’ll sell you award-winning beer by the glass, or a growler or sixpack to take home.
-The Catskill location features on-site food trucks, and you’re welcome to bring your own eats; the Athens Brewpub houses the brewery itself and a kitchen serving locavore goodies.
-201 Water Street, Catskill, 518-444-8277; 21 Second Street, Athens, 518-945-2337; crossroadsbrewingco.com.
+CROSSROADS BREWING features two locations, a brewpub in Athens and production facility and Taproom in Catskill, located on the bank of the creek in what was once a print shop.
+They’ll sell you award-winning beer by the glass, or a growler or cans to take home.
+The Catskill location features a 20 bbl brewhouse, on-site food trucks, and you’re welcome to bring your own eats; the Athens Brewpub houses the companies original 7 bbl brewhouse and a kitchen serving locavore goodies.
+201 Water Street, Catskill, 518-444-TAPS; 21 Second Street, Athens, 518-945-BEER; crossroadsbrewingco.com.